ZZWaang/musebert/README.md

 The paper is written in a very rigorous manner with clear definition and theorem proving, which is very rare in music generation studies.
 Nevertheless, we believe this is a proper way to present our work in the  sense that our model adds music control from the token-wise/lexeme level of music, and an isomorphism is made between a BERT problem and a way of generalized positional encoding, and between a BERT problem and a constraint solver.

+Problems and discussion on this paper is welcome.
+Please contact me at [ziyu.wang@nyu.edu](ziyu.wang@.nyu.edu).